This topic includes the following sections:

 Run the Program Install and Uninstall troubleshooter to repair the corrupted registry keys that prevent programs from being completely uninstalled, or blocks new installations and updates.

 Manually edit the registry (Use this only if the Fix It utility does not work)

 Incorrectly editing your registry may severely damage your system.
 You should back up any valued data from your computer before making changes to the registry.

-you can restore the registry from your saved backup file, by using the
+wrong registry key, you can restore the registry from your saved backup file, by

 To delete the registry key: